Aathi

-The film released on 15 January 2006.
-It received to mixed reviews, and performed below average.
+Aathi released on 15 January 2006.
+It received negative reviews, and declared flop at box office.

 Plot

-The film starts by with Anjali sitting on a bench in Rameswaram feeding a white pigeon by a calm ocean.
+The film starts with Anjali sitting on a bench in Rameswaram feeding a white pigeon by a calm ocean.
 A retired police officer Shankar comes and sits on the bench by her side, and they exchange pleasantries.
-Suddenly, she whips out a knife and kills him with the help of her paternal uncle Ramachandran, while saying that she has been waiting for this moment for many years.
-She then comes back to Chennai with Ramachandran to attend college.
+Suddenly, she whips out a knife and kills him with the help of her maternal uncle Ramachandran, while saying that she has been waiting for this moment for many years.
+She then returns to Chennai with Ramachandran to attend college.

-After that, the scene shifts to Aathi, who lives in New Delhi with his family consisting of his parents Mani and Lakshmi, who are both loving to him, and his sister.
-He takes up a course in a college in Chennai against his parents' wishes.
-Unable to be separated from Aadhi, his family comes to Chennai along with him.
+After that, the scene shifts to Aathi, who lives in New Delhi with his family, consisting of his parents Mani and Lakshmi, who love him and his sister.
+He attends a course at a college in Chennai against his parents' wishes.
+Unable to be separated from Aathi, his family comes to Chennai with him.

-It is revealed that Anjali is studying in the same college as Aadhi, and she has her own agenda to seek revenge on her family's killers, and she is assisted by Ramachandran.
+It is revealed that Anjali is studying in the same college as Aathi, and she has an agenda to seek revenge on her family's killers, and Ramachandran assists her.
 Meanwhile, RDX, a local gangster, enters and is shown to have a dispute with Pattabhi.
-To exact their revenge, Ramachandran attempts to kill Sadha, one of RDX's henchmen, but fails to do so since Aadhi kills Sadha with a gun he was armed with.
+To exact their revenge, Ramachandran attempts to kill Sadha, one of RDX's henchmen but fails to do so since Aathi kills Sadha with a gun he was armed with.
 At first naturally, RDX assumes the killer can be none other than Pattabhi, so he kills him.
 However, Aathi arrives on the scene with help from Bullet, his college classmate who is a comical rowdy.
-Aathi threatens RDX telling that he was the one who killed Sadha, and that he will also kill Abdullah.
-As typical and usual, Abdullah gets angry and goes to kill Aathi but fails, and Aathi beheads Abdullah, while his family witnessed this act with horror.
-Soon it is revealed that Aathi was their adopted son and he is actually their a on a personal mission to eliminate the people behind the murder of his blood biological family.
-Aathi reveals his flashback to his foster parents.
+Aathi threatens RDX saying that he was the one who killed Sadha and that he will also kill Abdullah.
+As typical and usual, Abdullah gets angry and goes to kill Aathi but fails, and Aathi beheads Abdullah, while his family witnesses this act with horror.
+Soon it is revealed that Aathi is their adopted son and he is there on a personal mission to eliminate the people behind the murder of his biological family.
+Aathi reveals his flashback to them.